hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab7_manual.md

 Please include the screenshots the simulation results, and verify if the results are correct.
 Remember that we are using **16-bit signed fixed-point** numbers for the calculation, with **10 bits** for the fractional part.

 ## 5. Pre-lab Submission
-- Please only submit one PDF file, containing your work in Section 4.
+- Please only submit one PDF file, containing your code and results in Section 4.
 - Please name the PDF file as "Lab#_Prelab_Section#_LastName_FirstName.pdf".
 - Please submit the PDF file on Canvas before March 28 (Monday) 11:59 pm.